 We only managed two more dates post-tattoo, and our great love/lust is no more.
 But it’s cool, it’s not like he was the hottest man I’ve ever laid my eyes on in my entire 30 years on this planet.
 Oh, wait, it’s exactly like that.
 Bugger.

-What’s the most irresponsible thing you’ve ever done on a date?
+What’s the most irresponsible thing you’ve ever done with a Tinder date?
 SPILL THE BEANS!!!